synapsec-ai/soundsright-subnet/validating/running_validator.md

 ### 1. Virtual machine deployment
 The subnet requires **Ubuntu 24.04**, **Python 3.12** with at least the following hardware configuration:

-- 16 GB VRAM
+- 48 GB VRAM
-- 23 GB RAM
+- 60 GB RAM
-- 512 GB storage (1000 IOPS)
+- 500 GB storage (1000 IOPS)
 - 5 gbit/s network bandwidth
-- 6 vCPU
+- 10 CPU

 **CUDA 12.6** is also highly recommended.

-When running the subnet validator, we are highly recommending that you run the subnet validator with DataCrunch.io using the **1x Tesla V100** instance type with **Ubuntu 24.04** and **CUDA 12.6**.
+When running the subnet validator, we are highly recommending that you run the subnet validator with DataCrunch.io using the **1x RTX A6000** instance type with **Ubuntu 24.04** and **CUDA 12.6**.

 This is the setup we are performing our testing and development with; as a result, they are being used as the performance baseline for the subnet validators.